 If you press the 'Save Answer' button the platform will save the answer, indicated by a spinner in the button:

 When this process is completed successfully the button will change to the following state:

 The blue outline and the 'Answer Saved' message indicate that the answer is saved successfully.

-If you change the answer again the button returns to the yellow state, indicating a change:
+If you change the answer again the button returns to the yellow state with the warning text below it in red, indicating a change:

 Which again can be saved: